babelouest/glewlwyd/API.md

 ```
 username: text, required
 password: text, required
+remember: text, optional
 ```

 #### Success response

 Code 200

-A session cookie containing a valid token
+A session cookie containing a valid token.
+If `remember` is equal to the string value `true`, the session cookie will have a max_age equal to config value `session_expiration`, otherwise, the session cookie will expire at the end of the session.

 #### Error Response